eclipse-archived/codewind-vscode/README.md

 - Toggle the project auto build setting and manually initiate project builds.
 - Open your application or the application monitor in a browser.

-## Getting Started with Codewind
+## Getting started with Codewind
-For more information about getting started with Codewind, see [Getting Started with Codewind for VS Code](https://www.eclipse.org/codewind/mdt-vsc-getting-started.html).
+For more information about getting started with Codewind, see [Getting started with Codewind for VS Code](https://www.eclipse.org/codewind/mdt-vsc-getting-started.html).

 ### Prerequisites
 - Install [VS Code](https://code.visualstudio.com/download) 1.28.0 or later.